If you’re a light mobile user, it’s best to choose a low-cost Pay As You Go plan with no monthly subscription or credit expiry.

 As a light mobile user, it’s highly likely you’ll want to stay away from SIM cards that have a regular monthly charge.
-This includes any Pay As You Go tariff that requires you to top-up every month.
+This is because you’ll need to pay a fixed amount each month, regardless of whether you actually use your SIM card that month.

-Because of this, Pay Monthly SIM cards and Pay As You Go bundles should normally be ruled out from your search (we’d only really consider them if your typical mobile phone bill exceeds £5/month).
-It’ll be better to instead choose a “traditional Pay As You Go tariff” where there are no regular monthly charges and where you only pay for what you actually use (so you’ll pay nothing in the months when you don’t use your handset).
+Instead, it’s possible to choose a “traditional Pay As You Go plan” where there are no regular monthly charges on your SIM.
+Instead, you’ll only pay for what you actually use (that’s nothing in the months where you don’t actually use your phone).

 Credit That Doesn’t Expire

-When it comes to topping up your account, it’s important to choose a mobile network where your credit doesn’t expire.
-It’s also worth looking at the minimum top-up amount and at the methods that are available to you for topping up.
+When it comes to topping up your SIM card, it’s important to choose a mobile network where your credit doesn’t expire.
+It’s also worth having a look at the minimum top-up amount and at the methods that are available to you for topping up.

-On the best Pay As You Go mobile networks, your credit will never expire and you can top-up from as little as £5 each time (many other mobile networks require a minimum top-up of at least £10).
-You should ideally look for a range of available top-up methods, both in-store and online.
+On the best Pay As You Go mobile networks, your credit will never expire and it’ll be possible to top-up from as little as £5 each time.
+Other mobile networks require a minimum top-up of £10.
+You should ideally also look for a range of available top-up methods, both in-store and online if possible.
 The ability to top-up your account automatically when the balance drops below a certain amount can also be useful.

-Typically, on most of the larger Pay As You Go networks, your credit doesn’t expire providing your SIM card remains active.
-However, on some smaller networks, top-ups are sold with only a 90-day validity period.
-On these networks, if you don’t use your credit within 90 days of topping up, it will expire and will be removed from your account.
+Typically, on the larger Pay As You Go networks, your credit won’t expire providing your SIM card remains active.
+However, on some smaller mobile networks, top-ups are sold with only a 90-day validity period.
+On these networks, if you don’t use your credit within 90 days of topping up, it will expire and be removed from your account.

 Minimum Usage Requirements

 In the UK, all Pay As You Go networks have a minimum usage requirement for keeping your SIM card active.
-On the best mobile networks, you’ll only need to use your SIM card for a chargeable call or text message once every 270 days.
-However, on some other mobile networks, this can be as short as 84 days.
+On the best mobile networks, you’ll only need to use your SIM card for a chargeable call or text message once every 180 or 270 days.
+On some other mobile networks, however, this can be as short as once every 84 days.

-On SIM cards with a very short inactivity period, it’s possible for your SIM card to get inadvertently disconnected (this is particularly easy to happen if you only use your phone from time to time).
-Upon disconnection from the network, you’ll normally lose your phone number and any remaining credit on your account.
+On SIM cards with a very short inactivity period, it’s possible for your SIM card to get inadvertently disconnected (this can happen particularly easily if you only use your mobile phone from time to time).
+Upon disconnection from the mobile network due to inactivity, you’ll normally lose your phone number and any remaining credit on the account.

 The level of coverage you can get on your phone is another important consideration.
-You’ll want to make sure your mobile phone is actually available for you to use during trips away from home and during those “emergency situations”.
-The availability of all three types of coverage can therefore be beneficial (2G, 3G and 4G coverage).
+You’ll want to make sure your mobile phone is actually available for you to use during trips away and during those “emergency situations”.
+The availability of 2G, 3G and 4G coverage is therefore important.

 The availability of customer support can be another important thing to consider when choosing a Pay As You Go network.

-Most mobile networks offer telephone support, whereas others emphasise online-only support (e.g. via an online forum, e-mail or web chat).
-For instance, if you’d like the ability to pick up the phone to talk to customer support, you should avoid mobile networks like giffgaff that have purely online support.
+Most mobile networks offer telephone support, but some networks emphasise online-only support (e.g. through an online forum, e-mail or web chat).
+If you’d like the ability to pick up the phone to talk to customer support, you should avoid mobile networks like giffgaff that have online-only support.

 Low Prices & Availability of Bundles

 Finally, and probably slightly less important than the other five factors, it’s worth looking at the exact per-minute, per-text and per-megabyte rates.
-Generally, it’s worth choosing a well-priced mobile network but this shouldn’t dominate your decision, especially when compared to the other factors listed above.
-The reason for this is if you’re only spending £1 or £2 on your phone bill each month, the actual savings from choosing a slightly cheaper mobile network will be small and measured in pennies.
-You should expect to pay in the region of 8p/minute, 4p/text and 5p/MB.
+Generally, it’s worth choosing a fairly priced mobile network but this shouldn’t dominate your decision, especially when compared to the other factors listed above.
+The reason for this is if you’re only spending a few pounds on your phone bill each month, the actual savings from choosing a slightly cheaper mobile network will be small and measured in pennies.

-As well as having access to low Pay As You Go rates, it’s also worth choosing a mobile network where you have the option to buy a bundle when you need one.
-This can be useful in situations where you need to use your handset a lot (for instance, if you wanted to make a long phone call or if you wanted to use the internet more extensively during a trip away from home).
+As well as having access to low Pay As You Go rates, it’s also worth choosing a mobile network where you have the option to buy a bundle when needed.
+This can be useful in situations where you need to use your phone a lot in a short amount of time (for instance, if you wanted to make a long phone call or if you wanted to use data more extensively on a trip away from home).

 At present, we’d recommend the following SIM cards for a light mobile user:

 1pMobile offers coverage from the EE network.
-Alongside their traditional Pay As You Go tariff of 1p/minute, 1p/text and 1p/MB, data boosts are also available to buy (e.g. giving you a discount of 40% when you use 1GB of data per month).
-It isn’t possible to buy an all-inclusive bundle on 1pMobile.
+Alongside their traditional Pay As You Go tariff of 1p/minute, 1p/text and 1p/MB, data boosts are also available (e.g. giving you a discount of 40% when you use 1GB of data per month).
+It isn’t possible to buy an all-inclusive bundle with minutes and texts on 1pMobile.

 |Vodafone Pay As You Go 1